 Can I just come for the weekend to social dance?

 Yes.
-Weekend Pass registration will open on 1 August 2019.
+Weekend Pass registration is open.
 The pass will be for three nights (arriving Thursday, departing Sunday after breakfast).
-More information soon.
+See “Costs” under the General Info tab.

 Can I come only to the social dances in the evening?

 Yes.
 You can register for a Party Pass, which includes the optional evening classes.